NSLS-II-BMM/BeamlineManual/docs/pds.rst

 .. todo:: Lookup table not complete for mode B. In fact, the ydo and ydi jacks of M3 cannot move low enough to enter mode B.  In practice, mode B is not available.
+Elements that should be measured in mode B are, instead, measured in mode C and we live with incomplete harmonic rejection.

 To move between modes, do::